orsonl/MBZIRC_challenge2/README.md

 The package is a collaboration work between Orson Lin and Kahlifa University, Abu Dhabi, UAE.

-I created this repository only to provide easier access of my work to the public.
+I created this repository only to provide easier access to my work.
 I do not take the full credit.

 The original repository is: kuri-kustar/kuri_mbzirc_challenge_2.